taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 `groundY` is the y coordinate of the ground line

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).

+## Adding your own Images for a bitmap object
+The moon.png image is stored in the img folder.
+You can add your own custom images too!
+Once you have downloaded the image you would like to add (you can easily find png pictures by adding .png to your google image search) you can upload that file to your cloud9 workspace.
+- Select the img folder
+- Go to File -> Upload Local Files -> Select / Drag & Drop downloaded image.
+- Move that image into the img folder
+- call `draw.bitmap()` using 'img/<name of your picture.png>' for the href

 # TODO 3 - Create Your Own Background
 All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.